Vresod/Among-Us-Editor-Python/README.md

 ## Licensing

 Some components of this project may seem appealing to use in your own.
 Go ahead!
 You're not legally entitled to support though.
 Also some of the contributors (specificaly for `data_indexes.py`) would probably appreciate credit, but ¯\\\_(ツ)\_\/¯.

+### Logo

+The logo is licensed under the CC0 license.
+Feel free to use it wherever.